tearust/t-rust/docs/_gitbook-dev-docs/1_tutorial/2.0_clone-and-rename-project/README.md

 ## Clone and Rename Project

-Run `git clone https://github.com/tearust/tutorial-v1.git --branch login --single-branch` to clone the boilerplate to local.
+Run `git clone https://github.com/tearust/tutorial-v1.git` to clone the boilerplate to local.
 You can also rename the project to your own project name so that you can publish it to your own repo in the future.
 Please read the [Sample actor code walkthrough](README.md#sample-actor-code-walkthrough) to replace the project name in the two`Cargo.toml` files.

 ## Build wasm actor